dwdas9/home/articles/Synapse-ADF/AzureDE/Blob.md

 ### Let's Quiz

-1. **You want to store information about your girlfriend and later query the list to find out which girlfriend lived where.
-True or false: blob storage is a good choice for this data?**
+1. **You have a long list of exes' info, well-organized in a list, and want to query it to find their whereabouts.
+True or false: Is blob storage a good choice to store this data?**

    - True
    - False